kkrausse/WebGLfluid/README.md

-# fluid
+# WebGL fluid

-WebGL fluid simulations
+Uses WebGL shaders and rendering to textures in order to use graphics hardware to speed up computation to have real time 2D fluid simulation.